What’s Ahead for New York? Maybe a Budget ‘Nightmare Scenario’

 The state government cannot help because, of course, it faces its own fiscal calamity — just as most every other state in the country does, to one degree or another.
 The latest federal stimulus proposal, worked out by a bipartisan group in the Senate, would include $160 billion in aid to state, local, and tribal governments, as well as $15 billion for mass transit.
 But these huge sums would still only cover a fraction of the need.
 And the compromise package still faces uncertain prospects of passage before the lame-duck session of Congress ends later this month.
 Senate Majority Leader Mitch McConnell has opposed what he calls a “blue-state bailout,” and has suggested that state governments could potentially “use the bankruptcy route” instead, something states cannot do under present law, but which in recent years has been tried (with very limited success) in Puerto Rico.
 If McConnell blocks the current package, the prospects of further federal aid could rest on the outcomes of the special elections for two Senate seats in Georgia.

-The MTA is planning for a future without a bailout, which means it is considering what its budget director describes as “unattractive, ugly choices.”
+The MTA is planning for a future without a bailout, which means it is considering what its chief financial officer describes as “unattractive, ugly choices.”
 At the November meeting, he outlined a 40 percent service reduction on subways and buses, to be achieved by running fewer trains during the week, curtailing night and weekend service, and eliminating some underused bus routes.
 Service on the LIRR and the Metro North lines would also be reduced by half.

 The MTA estimates the austerity measures would yield a total of $1.2 billion in savings.
 Even with the cuts, though, the agency would still have to raid its capital budget and borrow billions of dollars to close its deficit, adding to its already large debt burden.
 By 2024, the state comptroller estimates, the MTA’s debt service will be around $4 billion a year, almost a quarter of its revenue, and the figure could rise significantly if the agency has to borrow more to make ends meet.